ABOUT

 Background

-Rebecca read Geography at the University of Cambridge, before specialising in Management Studies at the Cambridge Judge Business School.
+Rebecca read Geography at the University of Cambridge (Newnham College), before specialising in Management Studies at the Cambridge Judge Business School.
 She later completed an MSc in Educational Assessment at the University of Oxford, graduating with Distinction.

 Alongside her academic study, she completed postgraduate training at Mountview Academy of Theatre Arts and worked professionally as an actor.